dungnguyenn1987/design-pattern/README.md

 # OOP Principles
+4 main principles of Object-Oriented Programming (OOP) are:

+**Encapsulation**
+- Protects data by binding it and its functions into a class.
+This conceals private details and only exposes the functionality needed to interface with the class.

+**Inheritance**
+- Allows classes to inherit properties and behaviors from parent classes.
+This creates a hierarchy of classes, where each child class inherits characteristics from its parent.

+**Abstraction**
+- Focuses on hiding internal details and only showing the necessary functionalities.
+This helps reduce complexity and allows the developer to segregate the application into multiple levels.

+**Polymorphism**
+- Allows objects of different classes to be treated as instances of a common superclass.
+This enables flexibility and adaptability in code by permitting other classes to share common methods or attributes.

+OOP is a fundamental approach that's embraced by many programming languages and frameworks.
+It's important because it promotes code reusability, maintainability, and scalability.

+Apply OOP in Automation frameworks:
 - **Encapsulate**  is achieved by hiding the details of the web elements and providing only the necessary methods to interact with them.
   - Private Web Elements: Web elements are made private so that they are not accessible from outside the Page Object class.
   - Public Methods: Methods are provided to interact with these private elements.
 These methods are exposed to the test scripts, which can invoke them to interact with the web page.